dbactual/thomaspaine-www/content/works/the-crisis-extraordinary.md

-   do it; a third executes it by halves; and all differ either in the manner, the matter, or so much in point of time, that we are always working up hill, and ever shall be; and, while such a system as the present one or rather want

-   of one prevails, we shall ever be unable to apply our strength or resources to any advantage."
+   do it; a third executes it by halves; and all differ either in the manner, the matter, or so much in point of time, that we are always working up hill, and ever shall be; and, while such a system as the present one or rather wantof one prevails, we shall ever be unable to apply our strength or resources t o any advantage."
 "The crisis, in every point of view, is extraordinary," Washington observed, and it is this sentence that probably inspired Paine to entitle his article The Crisis Extraordinary.
 In the article Paine presents a plan for raising revenue, and indicates the